Cheerleading: School-sponsored

-Most American elementary schools, middle schools, high schools, and colleges have organized cheerleading squads.
+Most American high schools and colleges, as well as a large number of middle schools, have organized cheerleading squads.
 Some colleges even offer cheerleading scholarships for students.
 A school cheerleading team may compete locally, regionally, or nationally, but their main purpose is typically to cheer for sporting events and encourage audience participation.

-Cheerleading is quickly becoming a year-round activity, starting with tryouts during the spring semester of the preceding school year.
-Teams may attend organized summer cheerleading camps and practices to improve skills and create routines for competition.
+Cheerleading can either be a year-round activity—with tryouts held during the spring semester and camps over the summer—or follow a more seasonal, scholastic program, with squads active only throughout a school's academic year for ceremonial occasions or for sideline support.